The Hard Way (novel): Plot summary

 Pauling has a Pentagon contact who tells Reacher that Anne's murderer, Knight, and a second mercenary, Hobart had suffered terribly in prison camp.
 Knight died, the other Clay James Hobart made it back to the States.
 Pauling and Reacher find Hobart living with his widowed sister Dee Marie Graziano, whose door they break down, only to discover Hobart is near death after the prison camp torture: he's emaciated, toothless, a quadruple amputee, ill with malaria and tuberculosis.
 Dee Marie had visited Kate at the Lane house in the Hamptons, warning her about Lane.

 Lane, through his own channels, finds out Hobart survived; his men fan out searching hospitals - it's clear that Hobart, though innocent, is a loose end and will be killed if found.
 Pauling and Reacher rush to warn Hobart and Dee Marie to flee, but it's too late, Lane and his men are outside.
 Reacher heads them off and tells Lane that for $1 million he'll deliver the kidnapper's name the following day.
 He tells Pauling he'll use the money to pay her and to pay for a good clinic, rehab, and living expenses for Hobart.

 They figure out that Graham Taylor, Kate and Jade's chauffeur when they were kidnapped, was the kidnapper.
 He concealed his English accent by faking mutism and hid the victims in his own apartment.
 He's now flown back to England so Reacher, Lane, and all the henchmen follow.

 Reacher has brought the phone number of Taylor's closest relative found as a speed dial shortcut and a local detective finds that Taylor's sister, Susan Jackson, is living on a newly-purchased, isolated farm in Norfolk.
 Pauling and Reacher drive out there, confirm Taylor's presence, and return to London.
 Reacher demands the promised million from Lane in exchange for the address, but as he's describing the location he suddenly realizes Kate left New York of her own free will and she and Jade are at the Jackson farm; Taylor had rescued, not kidnapped, them.
 Reacher races Lane and his men back to Norfolk and the showdown ends with Lane and his men dead, Reacher moves on.
 Kate and Jade now live with Taylor and his sister's family on the farm.

+Background

+Child is a fan of Aston Villa Football Club; the naming of the fictional characters, ex-British Army Graham Taylor & John Gregory are a reference to Aston Villa managers Graham Taylor & John Gregory.